 Technological improvements further justify ISAC.
 Sensing and communications are becoming more convergent in hardware structure, operating on higher frequency bands, employing larger arrays of antennas, and trending towards miniaturized technology.
 This convergence provides a unique opportunity to unify the two functionalities, allowing future networks to go beyond traditional communications and provide ubiquitous sensing services.
 Such capabilities enable networks to measure, image, and learn from their environments, laying the foundation for intelligence in the future smart world.
 The joint design of sensing and communication operations is thus essential to fully exploit the dense infrastructure of future networks and to construct perceptive, adaptive, and intelligent wireless systems.

 This tutorial paper provides a comprehensive and up-to-date synthesis of ISAC in the context of 6G networks, offering several key contributions.
-It traces the historical evolution and conceptual foundations of ISAC from early radar-communication coexistence to the present paradigm of dual-functional joint transceivers.
+First, we introduce a novel \emph{Lifecycle-Based Integration} framework that establishes a critical conceptual bridge missing from existing surveys.
+Unlike prior works that focus exclusively on physical layer algorithms or high-level use cases, this tutorial connects theoretical signal models directly to practical realization by unifying the ISAC landscape across three dimensions: theoretical limits (e.g., fundamental performance bounds in dynamic channels), hardware constraints (e.g., synchronization and jitter effects), and standardization bottlenecks.
+This distinctive lens provides the critical commentary absent in existing literature, explaining \emph{why} certain theoretical gains are difficult to realize in practice and \emph{how} standardization efforts address these gaps.
+Second, it traces the historical evolution and conceptual foundations of ISAC from early radar-communication coexistence to the present paradigm of dual-functional joint transceivers.